 “Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave whither thou goest.”
 Ecclesiastes 9:10

+Again, living your best life is not the same as giving life your best or becoming better to become your best person.
+It does not mean that you have to be perfect.
 During our quest to become The Consummate Transitioner, living and enduring life is not a linear or perfect process…it does not travel in a straight line, and your life is not expected to be perfect.
-It is expected that we will make mistakes and have setbacks; that there will be ebbs and flows and highs and lows, and peaks and valleys.
-And, we should learn from our past experiences and seek to conquer our imperfections in life and make our crooked places straight.
+It is expected that we will make mistakes and have setbacks; that there will be ebbs and flows, highs and lows, and peaks and valleys.
+And, we should learn from our past experiences and seek to conquer our imperfections in life to shine light upon dark places and make our crooked places straight.
+There is no designed or specific path to success.
 Many may end up in the same place by taking different roads or even “roads less traveled.”
-But ultimately, free will and good decision-making are mainstays for optimal end states, to have success and end up in good places to make the world a better place.
+Ultimately, free will and good decision-making are mainstays for optimal end states, to have success and end up in good places to make the world a better place.
+So keep striving to become better each day to become your best.

-Why do we remember John F. Kennedy or Martin Luther King?
+Why do we remember John F. Kennedy, Martin Luther King, John McCain, or John Lewis?
 Were they in your mind Consummate Transitioners?
 And, if we were to study their lives…what was it about them that made them so?
+You will find that they we not perfect, but their lives were inspirational and inspired us to higher heights.

-And, if you were to study their lives, I speculate that you will find innately inter-woven the common thread that they possess the six tenants of The Consummate Transitioner: (1) they possess the courage and conviction to embrace and not fear change; (2) to consistently develop a moral compass for the future based on learning from past experiences; (3) they mastered and understood the art of forgiveness to know that forgiveness is the highest form of love; (4) they always understood that their successes were always in front of them; (5) that perseverance and resiliency are the keys to success; and, (6) they understand that the art of humility will keep you level-headed and grounded.
+Also, I believe if you were to study those mentioned lives, I speculate that you will find innately inter-woven the common thread that they possess the six tenants of The Consummate Transitioner: (1) they possess the courage and conviction to embrace and not fear change; (2) to consistently develop a moral compass for the future based on learning from past experiences; (3) they mastered and understood the art of forgiveness to know that forgiveness is the highest form of love; (4) they always understood that their successes were always in front of them; (5) that perseverance and resiliency are the keys to success; and, (6) they understand that the art of humility will keep you level-headed, grounded and moving forward.

-In sum, on average, we spend at a minimum thirty-three percent, and perhaps, more of our time at work as a fulltime worker; and, for most of us, our work is our life.
-Businesses and organizations are overseers and managers of human talent and capital to help us attain our highest goals, achievements, and aspirations.
-Are we fully engaged with a passion to give work and life our very best?
+Are you fully engaged with a passion to give work and life your very best?
+Are you seeking to find your passion and gift?
 Will you leave the world a better place than the one you were given?
 Will you be the benefactor and the contributor?
+Will you reach back to help others?
 Will you pay it forward?
 Should you strive to be The Consummate Transitioner?
 What will be your epitaph at the end of your “dash?”

-I hope that my words, my inspiration through product consultation and encouragement, my story, and work will uplift, and inspire you as change-agents for both the present and future in the making the world a better place; and, in speeding up the day for the United States of America to positively continue to become that “ more perfect union.”
+I hope that my words, my inspiration through product development and encouragement, my story, and subsequent work will uplift, and inspire you as change-agents for both the present and future to keep running your race and “fighting the good fight,” becoming better to become your best, in the making the world a better place; and, in speeding up the day for the United States of America to positively continue and live up to the its democratic creed…to become that “ more perfect union.”

 Curtis D. Wray, The Consummate Transitioner LLC, All Rights Reserved.